 Mr. Stone wrote a 2008 article in Harper’s revealing some magic secrets and was pilloried for it (even though acts like Penn & Teller dine out on such heresies as performing the venerable “Cups and Balls” illusion with transparent cups).
 This leads to a rumination about secrecy in magic, and how creators break their “code” every day by selling effects and techniques, sometimes through the retail market.
 (The first magicians who tried to patent a new effect quickly learned that this very process leads to its publication in a form that anyone can consult.
 That’s why today’s magic effects are not protected by patent or copyright law, and why there’s so much blatant theft in the business.)

-Mr. Stone visits mentalists, performers who pretend to read minds but actually use sophisticated psychological techniques to support the illusion.
+Mr. Stone visits mentalists, performers who pretend to read minds but actually use sophisticated psychological (sometimes physical) techniques to support the illusion.
 He learns how to steal a watch while facing the victim onstage.
 He takes classes in juggling, dance, yoga, even clowning, to round out his stage persona.
 And in the meantime we learn about the neuropsychology of multitasking (that’s what magicians force us to do so that we’ll be unable to process information at normal speed – it’s the same effect as talking on a cell phone while driving, which is statistically as dangerous as driving drunk), change blindness (we see what we expect to see, not what’s really there.
 You probably registered the Ace of Hearts on the book cover up top.
 You were wrong), and information theory (shuffling doesn’t randomize cards nearly as well as you may think it does).

 That last little snippet leads Mr. Stone to his piece de resistance, an astonishing effect that requires nearly everything he’s learned thus far, plus the memory techniques taught him by Mr. Foer.
 You and I couldn’t do it, because we haven’t spent the required hundreds of hours developing the agility of our fingers, the muscles in our hands, and the ways to retain specific information surely, instantly.
 Even knowing Mr. Stone’s method doesn’t take away from his accomplishment.